How to Make a Handmade Viking Axe | A Step-by-Step Guide

 Refine the Shape: To ensure a sharp edge and well-balanced structure, sledge the steel and apply constant intensity until you reach the final shape.

 Extinguish and Treat: To harden the steel, intensify the hatchet head one last time and extinguish it in water or oil.
-Then, to reduce fragility, temper it by gradually chilling it after heated it to a lower temperature.
+Then, to reduce fragility, temper it by gradually chilling it after heating it to a lower temperature.

 5. Creating the Handle for the Hatchet